Toilet Leaking from Tank to Bowl? Do This!

 How to fix a Dual Flush Toilet Leaking from the Tank to the Bowl

 A dual flush toilet does not have a flush lever with a lift chain and flapper connected to it.
-It uses flush buttons at the top of the tank lid which releases less or more water to the bowl depending on which button you press.
+It uses flush buttons at the top of the tank lid, which releases less or more water into the bowl, depending on which button you press.

-Pressing any of the 2 buttons triggers a mechanism that lifts off the flush valve seal off the flush valve opening allowing water to enter the bowl.
+Pressing any of the two buttons triggers a mechanism that lifts off the flush valve and seals off the flush valve opening, allowing water to enter the bowl.

-The flush valve seal is usually installed at the bottom of the flush valve assembly which is the big assembly in the middle of the tank.
-Just like the flapper, the flush valve seal/washer can get dirty or even warp causing leaks.
+The flush valve seal is usually installed at the bottom of the flush valve assembly, which is the big assembly in the middle of the tank.
+Like the flapper, the flush valve seal/washer can get dirty or even warp, causing leaks.

 This is how to fix a dual flush toilet leaking from the tank to the bowl:

-• Flush the toilet and keep pressing the button to remove as much water as possible.
+• Flush the toilet and press the button to remove as much water as possible.

 • Remove the toilet tank lid.

-• Grab the flush valve assembly and give it a 1/8 turn counterclockwise and lift it off.
+• Grab the flush valve assembly, give it a 1/8 turn counterclockwise, and lift it off.

 • Inspect the condition of the flush valve at the bottom of the assembly.